vlitzke/jekyll-theme-prologue/reading-list.md

 - Pratchett, Terry: *The Colour of Magic*
 - Pratchett, Terry: *The Light Fantastic*
 - Raskin, Ellen: *The Westing Game*
+- Reilly, Matthew: *The Secret Runners of New York*
 - Ritchie, Stuart: *Science Fictions*
 - Rodriguez, Deborah: *The Little Coffee Shop of Kabul*
 - Ronson, Jon: *The Psychopath Test*